-Income has increased by £15,658k (9%) largely due to the additional income generated for the provision of services to Phoenix.
-In addition, a rise in interest rates throughout 2024 compared to 2023 contributed to improved cash margin on client accounts and higher interest received on increased balances on the corporate bank account and a short-term money market fund.
+Income has increased by £4,052k (8%) largely due to a rise in interest rates throughout 2024 compared to 2023.
+This contributed to improved cash margin on client accounts and higher interest received on increased balances on the corporate bank account and a short-term money market fund.